AGCoL

 • If the Gene# entry box has a value, it takes precedence over any coordinates changes.

-• BEWARE: if the filter is not on All hits, you may not see the corresponding gene hits; turn on the Hit Filter for it.
+• BEWARE: If the Hit Filter All hits filter is not turned on, you may not see the corresponding gene hits as they may be filtered.

 Highlighting genes summary: